Unlocking the Power of CSS Inheritance

 How Does CSS Inheritance Work?

 CSS rulesets cascade down the CSS hierarchy from parent selectors to their child selectors.
 If a CSS property is not specified on a child element, it will inherit the value from its parent element.
-For example, if we set the color property to red on a parent element, all its child elements will automatically inherit that color.
+For example:

 Which CSS Properties are Inherited?